SS-2005/Strivers-A2Z-DSA-Python/README.md

 ---
 ## 📌 License

-fell free to use, modify, and share with attribution.
+Fell free to use, modify, and share with attribution.

 Connect with me on my [LinkedIn](www.linkedin.com/in/sahilshaikh110205)